 The MATES Organization cares about protecting clients' privacy, and believe that our programs are most effective when clients feel comfortable speaking openly and authentically in a supportive environment.

 In the usual course of events, the process is completely private.
 This means that, without written permission, no information about clients is available to anyone outside of the MATES /client relationship.
 'Anyone' includes MATES personnel, parents, family members, friends, or outside agencies.

 For the sake of safety, and adhering to the concept of 'duty of care' there are certain exceptions, however only specific, pertinent, and important information may be shared at any time, and only to specific, pertinent persons.

-The MATES Organisation acknowledges the importance of establishment of trust, which helps provide a safe forum; encouraging all participants to share what they need to, by agreeing to abide by the strictest confidentiality in relation to any personal content conveyed at meetings and to also be aware of the honour of being able to witness the courage sometimes needed to share.
+The MATES Organization acknowledges the importance of establishment of trust, which helps provide a safe forum; encouraging all participants to share what they need to, by agreeing to abide by the strictest confidentiality in relation to any personal content conveyed at meetings and to also be aware of the honor of being able to witness the courage sometimes needed to share.